liam-abrahams/liam-abrahams/README.md

 ## Hi there, I'm Liam 👋
 ### Data Analyst | Python | Power BI | Renewable Energy Analytics

-### 🔭 I’m currently working on building a profile that demonstrates some of the skills I have picked up in industry
+### 🔭 I’m currently working on building a profile that demonstrates some of the skills I have picked up in the renewable energy industry

 ### 🌱 I’m currently teaching myself some Machine Learning and new plotting techniques